Toloka/docs/en/guide/tutorials/questionnaire-other.md

 {% note info %}

 There are also other survey presets in Toloka.
-The comparison of all the survey solutions is provided in the [Overview](questionnaire-overview.md) section.
+Choose the right one with the help of our comparison in the [Overview](questionnaire-overview.md) section.

 {% endnote %}